 All Governors are required to undertake safeguarding and child protection training, including online safety, at their induction and annually.
-Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
+Governors have overall strategic responsibility for filtering and monitoring systems in school and are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
 This will be carried out by the Governors /Sub Committee receiving regular information about online safety incidents and monitoring reports.
-The Chair of the Governing Body has taken on the wider role of Safeguarding Governor.
-Monitoring and reviewing the effectiveness of the school's online safety, including the monitoring of online safety and Smoothwall violation logs and filtering provision, is an important aspect of this role.

-As outlined in 'Keeping Children Safe in Education' (September 2022) the Governing Body are aware of their responsibility to ensure the school uses appropriate and effective filtering and monitoring systems to ensure students are safe on-line as part of the school's wider e-safety policy.
-However, the Governing Body are mindful that 'over-blocking' can lead to unreasonable restrictions on what children can be taught with regards to on-line teaching and safeguarding.
+The Chair of the Governing Body has taken on the wider role of Safeguarding Governor and is responsible for ensuring filtering and monitoring systems meet the required standard in school.
+Reviewing the effectiveness of the school's online safety, including the monitoring of online safety and Smoothwall violation logs and filtering provision, is an important aspect of this role.
+However, the Governing Body are mindful that 'over-blocking' can lead to unreasonable restrictions on what children can be taught with regards to online teaching and safeguarding.
 This applies equally to different forms of remote learning.